webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Looks-for-Trouble.md

 ---
 aliases:
-  - Looks for Trouble
+- "Looks for Trouble"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Striker-Combat
-title: Looks for Trouble
-collection: Foci
-kind: Compendium
 ---

 ## Looks for Trouble
 You're a scrapper and love a good fight.